tyoung3/sw/README.md

 The Streamwork network definition language, SW, is an unambiguous, context free grammar, making it directly interpretable, without preprocessing.

-As it happens, SW has just two reserved words(INCLUDE and PREFIX) making it relatively natural language agnostic.
+SW has just two reserved words(INCLUDE and PREFIX) making it somewhat natural language agnostic.
 There is no guarantee this condition will continue, however, every effort will be made to ensure that all currently valid SW statements will remain valid.
 Should this prove impossible,  the major version will be changed, i.e. to v1.0.0.